HuyVDSE/DoQuizOnline/README.md

 # Do Quiz Now Website
-> A website allow user to do quiz online Store!
+> A website allow user to do quiz online!

 ## Table of contents
 * [General info](#general-info)